asuengineering/asu-labs-theme/README.md

 ## Enhancements

+### Version 1.3

+- Includes new ASU header and footer modules.
+Updated both elements to v4.8.

 ### Version 1.2

 - Adjustments to `archive-person.php` and related CSS for better layout with longer names.
 Single column layout.